 The principles on which the addiction phase is based are:

-• Addiction is complex condition, but it is treatable
+• Addiction is a complex condition, but it is treatable

-• The treatment of drug abuse should be started at the earliest
+• The treatment of drug abuse should start at the earliest

-• It is very necessary to carry on the treatment process up to a particular period as it plays an essential part of recovery
+• It is very necessary to carry on the treatment process for a particular period, as it plays an essential part in recovery

 • Drug addicts also need behavioural therapies